Skip to Main Content

 For NYS Clean Heat Program, NPA incentivizes:

-• Residential air source heat pump (category 2b), multifamily air source heat pump (category 2c), small-medium business air source heat pump (category 2d), residential ground source heat pump (category 3) and custom space heating applications (category 4).
+• Residential air source heat pump (category 2b), multifamily air source heat pump (category 2c), small business & nonprofit air source heat pump (category 2d), residential ground source heat pump (category 3) and custom space heating applications (category 4).

 If you use a heat pump to warm your home or facility this winter, you may notice higher than usual energy costs.
 The money you would have spent on oil or gas has now shifted to your electric bill.
 That said, there are a few options that may allow you to save money while getting the most out of your heat pump.

 Consider weatherizing your home or facility by implementing air sealing and insulation to aid in combatting drafty rooms and hot/cold spots.
-Refer to Con Edison’s weatherization program for incentives and further details.
+Refer to Con Edison’s Weather Ready Program for incentives and further details.
 In addition, for the heat pump to run more efficiently customers may also consider the following strategies:

 • Keeping doors closed and sticking to a consistent and comfortable lower temperature.